FrightenedFox/zero-a-jeden/README.md

 ## The task that was needed to be solved

-*For a string (in the form of an array) containing only the values 0 or 1, find a substring that contains an equal number of ones and zeros whose length is the greatest.*
+*For a string (in the form of an array) containing only the values 0 or 1, find a substring that contains an equal number of ones and zeros whose length is the greatest.* [*original task*][1]
-[original task][1]

 ## Navigation through files and folders

-A detailed explanation of my thoughts and decisions made to optimize the algorithm can be found in file "Sprawozdanie.docx".
+A detailed explanation of my thoughts and decisions made to optimize the algorithm can be found in file `"Sprawozdanie.docx"`.

 The main file of the program is named `"podciagi.py"`.
 There is also exists an assistant program in the file `"assistant_module.py"`, where some necessary functions are held.